TIBCOSoftware/snappydata/docs/howto.md

         "USING COLUMN OPTIONS (PARTITION_BY 'C_CUSTKEY')")
 ```

-You can execute select queries on column table, join the column table with other tables and append data to it.
+You can execute selected queries on a column table, join the column table with other tables, and append data to it.

 <a id="howto-load"></a>
 ## How to Load Data in SnappyData Tables